 the Supplier has obtained insurance cover in respect of its own legal liability for individual claims.
 Accordingly, the Supplier’s total liability to the Customer in respect of all other losses arising under or in connection with the Contract, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, shall in no circumstances exceed the upper limit of the Supplier’s insurance policy in respect of an individual claim of the type made by the Customer.
 The Customer is responsible for making its own arrangements for the insurance of any excess loss.

 Neither party shall be in breach of the Contract nor liable for delay in performing, or failure to perform, any of its obligations under the Contract if such failure or delay is caused by a Force Majeure Event.

 11. Intellectual Property Rights

 (a) the Intellectual Property Rights are the Supplier’s (or its licensor’s) property;

-(b) nothing in this agreement shall be construed as conferring any licence or granting any rights in favour of the Customer in relation to the Intellectual Property Rights.
-The Supplier asserts its full rights to control the use of its trade marks within the EEA and the Customer shall assist the Supplier as required in preventing parallel importers from diluting the Supplier's rights; and
+(b) nothing in the Contract shall be construed as conferring any licence or granting any rights in favour of the Customer in relation to the Intellectual Property Rights.
+The Supplier asserts its full rights to control the use of its trade marks within the EEA and the Customer shall assist the Supplier as required in preventing parallel importers from diluting the Supplier’s rights; and

 (c) any reputation in any trade marks affixed or applied to the Goods shall accrue to the sole benefit of the Supplier or any other owner of the trade marks from time to time.